Diclofenac (By mouth)

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Do not use any other NSAID medicine unless your doctor says it is okay.
-Some other names are ibuprofen, naproxen, Advil®, Aleve®, Celebrex®, Ecotrin®, and Motrin®.
+- Do not use any other NSAID unless your doctor says it is okay.
+Some other NSAIDs are aspirin, ibuprofen, or naproxen.

 Warnings While Using This Medicine

-- Make sure your doctor knows if you have kidney disease, liver disease, anemia, aspirin-sensitive asthma, bleeding problems, high blood pressure, congestive heart failure (CHF), heart or circulation problems, or a history of stomach ulcers or bleeding problems.
+- Tell your doctor if you have kidney disease, liver disease, asthma, heart failure, high blood pressure, or heart or blood vessel problems, or a history of stomach ulcers or bleeding problems.
 Tell your doctor if you have phenylketonuria (PKU).
 Also tell your doctor if you drink alcohol.